-Colleagues across the Council, our local NHS Board of Greater Glasgow and Clyde and the Health and Social Care Partnership, have worked together to create the attached local child poverty action plan.
+Colleagues across the Council; our NHS Board of Greater Glasgow and Clyde; and, the Health and Social Care Partnership, have worked together on the attached local child poverty report and action plan.
 We are committed to the new statutory targets in the Child Poverty (Scotland) Act 2017 to seek to put an end to child poverty across Scotland.

-The plan is our first and will be updated every year.
+The plan is our second and is updated every year.

-We know the plan only begins to cover all of the good work we do in East Dunbartonshire to give children living in low income households the best start in life.
-In future years we hope to bring more joint actions into the plan from other public, voluntary and community organisations.
+The plan begins to make progress in covering all of the good work we do in East Dunbartonshire to give children living in low-income households the best start in life.
+In future years, we hope to bring more joint actions into the plan from other public, voluntary and community organisations.

-The Scottish Government has asked us to focus on those families who have the lowest incomes and to look specifically at producing actions under three main drivers of poverty:
+The Scottish Government has asked us to focus on those families who have the lowest incomes and to look specifically at producing actions under three main drivers of poverty reduction:

 - Increasing income from social security

 - Reducing essential costs of living.